 - Participating food vendors that are conducting any kind of cooking, grilling, or smoking shall provide a 5 pound ABC extinguisher.
 The extinguisher shall have a receipt of purchase dated within the last year or the extinguisher shall have a licensed inspectors tag attached within the last year with the explanation of service performed.

 - Any fuel gases used such as propane shall be in proper, undamaged containment systems.
 Damaged (rust, corrosion etc.) service connections will not be allowed.
 Bottles/tanks shall not have dents or damage that could render the vessel unsafe and shall be stored and used in accordance with the International Fire Code 2009 Chapter 38 and NFPA 58.

 All vendors will be inspected for the following:

 - Extension cords shall be in good condition.
 Cut, spliced or taped extension cords will not be allowed.
 Cords shall not cause a trip hazard and be located away from water or water based substance and shall be grounded.

-- Generators shall be confined within in the vendor area and not accessible to the public.
+- Generators shall be confined within the vendor area and not accessible to the public.
 DO NOT refuel while the generator is running.
 Generators shall be in good working condition.

 - General housekeeping should be neat and organized.
-Flammable substances shall be appropriately stored and kept the away from open flames or heat sources under the provisions of the International Fire Code 2009 Chapter 34.
+Flammable substances shall be appropriately stored and kept away from open flames or heat sources under the provisions of the International Fire Code 2015.

 Fire Alarm Plan Submittal & Fire Alarm Servicing

 The City of Duncanville has adopted and currently enforces the 2015 International Fire Code (Option B) including the recommended amendments from the North Central Texas Council of Governments and local amendments.
 All alarm companies should pay special attention to the amended section 907.6.1 (Wiring).
 Added – Section 907.6.1.1 requires all initiating circuit conductors to be Class “A”.

 The process of submitting plans for review is as follows: